artemkv/frontend_guidelines/README.md

 However, I would argue that, if you follow the approach explained in "Always consistent state", your state tree, at any point in time, will only include the properties that are valid and required by the currently displayed UI components.

-So your state tree will never get more complex than a UI at any single point in time during the application execution, which is the right level of complexity.
+In other words, your state tree will never get more complex than a UI at any single point in time during the application execution, which is the right level of complexity.

 ### Anti-corruption layer

-This is simple: basically, don't throw the data you don't control directly on your UI components, especially when retrieving the data from the schemaless databases.
+This is simple: basically, don't throw the data you don't control directly on your UI components, especially when retrieving the data from the schema-less databases.

 This means: process the data before putting it into the global store, namely:
 - Validate the data.
 All the fields that are mandatory have to be present and in the correct format;
 - Sanitize the data.
-If some of the properties are optional, they might be not present in the JSON, sanitizing means you add the property and set it to null;
+For example, if some of the properties are optional, they might be or not present in the JSON, you could make sure the property is always there, but maybe set to null;
 - Impute the missing values: use app defaults, when applicable;
 - Convert into app internal format (e.g. parse datetime from string to a number);
 - Versioning: convert the records from any version to a recent canonical format.